duniter/duniter/doc/Protocol.md

 * *Rule*: The sum of all inputs in `CommonBase` must equal the sum of all outputs in `CommonBase`

 > Functionally: we cannot create nor lose money through transactions.
 We can only transfer coins we own.
+> Functionally: also, we cannot convert a superiod unit base into a lower one.

 #### Global